dkandalov/dkandalov.github.io/micro-blog.md

 Programming language terminology is a mess.
 People say "variable" meaning unmodifiable reference to immutable data, e.g. String `val` in #Kotlin. 🙈 Or it can be a modifiable reference to mutable data.
 How new joiners are supposed to make sense of this? 🤷‍ We need better terms!

 #### 2024/01/18
-I did a small write up suggesting to inline all single usage “variables” in #Kotlin <https://dmitrykandalov.com/tidy-kotlin#inline-variables-with-single-usage> because there are pretty much no downsides to that (except if it needs a better name or object requires longer lifetime obviously).
+I did a small write up suggesting to inline all single usage "variables" in #Kotlin <https://dmitrykandalov.com/tidy-kotlin#inline-variables-with-single-usage> because there are pretty much no downsides to that (except if it needs a better name or object requires longer lifetime obviously).

 #### 2024/01/17
 I wish there was an #IntelliJ feature to search files and class names in git (or VCS) history.
 And maybe code history text search as well (e.g. based on 'git log -S')?